 As in the previous, accumulation period, there are KEY workouts in the transmutation period as well.
 The difference is that this time the focus is on developing anaerobic glycolytic power and capacity.
 We want to increase the ability of the body to sustain power output and ability to successfully respond to all demands of the environment during a state of high concentration of blood lactate (end of kata or kumite fight and faster recovery in between matches).

-Since this period is comprised of a high-intensity workout, it is essential the key workouts be separated with low to medium intensity workouts, which would allow proper recovery.
+Since this period is comprised of a high-intensity workout, it is essential to separate the key workouts with low to medium intensity workouts, which would allow proper recovery.
 Remember, many times full recovery will not be possible.

 Below is an example of a micro-cycle (one week), which can be adjusted to the need of the individual.

 This micro-cycle is retrieved from Issurin, V. (2009).
 Block Periodization: Breakthrough in Sports Training.
 Ultimate Athlete Concepts, 2008

 Looking at the table above we can see that two out of three key workouts are in the morning, which might not be the ideal schedule for most of the people.
 For this reason, you might consider scheduling your key workouts in the afternoon.

 Usually, the most abundant and effective method for developing the anaerobic power and capacity is the High-Intensity Interval Training (HIIT).
 Have in mind that body’s cardiovascular efficiency and muscle strength is at its peak form 16 to 18 o’clock, so you might what to consider scheduling the most demanding workouts in the afternoon.
 How you construct the training practice regarding the intensity and work to rest ratio will determine what will you be working on.

 Since the key-workouts determine the direction of the micro-cycle, it is essential to get familiar with the attributes of each one.